isc-projects/kea/doc/guide/config-backend.rst

 hooks library with commonly available tools, such as MySQL Workbench or the command-line MySQL client, by directly working with the database.

-Refer to :ref:`cb_cmds: Configuration Backend Commands <cb-cmds-library>` for the details regarding the ``cb_cmds`` hooks library.
+Refer to :ref:`cb-cmds-library` for the details regarding the ``cb_cmds`` hooks library.

-The DHCPv4 and DHCPv6 server-specific configurations of the CB, as well as the list of supported configuration parameters, can be found in :ref:`Configuration Backend in DHCPv4 <dhcp4-cb>` and :ref:`Configuration Backend in DHCPv6 <dhcp6-cb>` respectively.
+The DHCPv4 and DHCPv6 server-specific configurations of the CB, as well as the list of supported configuration parameters, can be found in :ref:`dhcp4-cb` and :ref:`dhcp6-cb` respectively.